The Blackstone Chair – Chapter Three

 “You are now man and wife,” Menshe announced without ceremony.
 “Let’s get to the particulars, shall we?”

 The door closed behind him with a heavy thump.
 There were only a few precious moments before Katherine arrived.
-Back pressed against the weirwood, he took a deep breath before making for the privy.
+Back pressed against the werewood, he took a deep breath before making for the privy.

 Tim was waiting on the seat.
 Thankfully he wasn’t making use of it.

-Springing to his feet, the scullion peered at him through a bruised eye.
+The scullion sprang up and peered at him through a bruised eye.
 “Milord Ciaran?
 That you?”

 “You were expecting Eoric Silvermane?”